sappo/sappo.github.com/source/_posts/Cross-compiling-for-the-Raspberry-Pi.md

 ## Cross Compiling

-Any autotools project is configured with the configure script.
-Thus we need to provide the configure script with the tools and flags we already prepared.
+Any autotools project is configured with a configure script.
+Thus we need to provide the configure script with the tools and flags we prepared.

 ```bash
 CONFIG_OPTS=()